ztrhgf/Powershell_CICD_repository/README.md

 # CI/CD solution for (not just) PowerShell content management in your Active Directory environment
 Repository contains necessary files and instructions to create your own company fully automated CI/CD-like repository for managing whole lifecycle of (primarly) Powershell content.

-To set up please follow [instructions](https://github.com/ztrhgf/Powershell_CICD_repository/blob/master/1.%20HOW%20TO%20-%20INITIAL%20CONFIGURATION.md)
+To set this up in your environment please follow [instructions](https://github.com/ztrhgf/Powershell_CICD_repository/blob/master/1.%20HOW%20TO%20-%20INITIAL%20CONFIGURATION.md).

-In case you like this solution, found any bug or have improvement suggestion, please contact me at ztrhgf'at'seznam.cz.
+In case you like this solution, found any bug or have improvement suggestion, please contact me at ondrejsebela'at'gmail.com.

+If you enjoy listening to bad english :), you can [watch my video](https://youtu.be/R3wjRT0zuOk) introduction with a **lot of examples** (examples starts at 10:12).

 # Main features: